MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

 ## Objectives

-With simple and easy to understand UI, Parcel Management System will help system admin to do CRUD operation (Create, Read, Update, Delete) on every main element of the system which are Trucks data, Packages data and Postmen Data.
+With simple and easy to understand UI, Parcel Management System will help system admin to do CRUD operation (Create, Read, Update, Delete) on every element inside the system which are Trucks data, Packages data and Postmen Data.

 ---

 ## Features and Functionalities

 :pushpin: Admin first logged into the system.
 There will be authentication involved.
-If Admin has not register yet, Admin can click on the 'register' button to register first. <br />
+If Admin is not registered yet, Admin can click on the 'register' button to register first, and then proceed to log in. <br />

 :pushpin: Once logged in, Admin is greeted by the home page where there are three options to choose: Truck, Package, Postman.
-Admin can click on one of the option to see further details about each category <br />
+All are displayed along with their total quantities.
+If there are 4 data inside truck table, then 4 trucks will be displayed on the home page, same thing applies for packages and postmen.
+Admin then can click on one of the option (truck/package/postman) to see further details about each category <br />

 :pushpin: Truck Page :truck: <br />
 Truck Page contains details about the truck data and is the main page of this system.